chengsig/huntr-clone/README.md

 ## To dos:

-- add delete button for each job card
 - set up relational database for backend
 - update edit function for form
 - set up login for different users authentication and authorization